Easy Eco-Friendly Tips To Start Traveling More Sustainably

 Reusable straws and Utensils are another way you can help combat single-use plastics and make traveling a little greener!
 There are lots of reusable straw options from glass, metal, silicone, and more.
-Utensils get a lot of good use on the plane by not having to use the throw away plastic ones they give you!
-The below cutlery set comes all of it!
+Utensils get a lot of good use on the plane by not having to use the throw-away plastic ones they give you!

 Reusable Travel Toiletry Containers

 If you must pack liquids, instead of always buying travel size, think about just getting reusable toiletry containers!
 I use these for my lotion sometimes.

 Have you ever heard of solid toothpaste?
 Neither did I until recently!
 To be honest, it’s not my favorite eco-friendly travel product just because it’s still a weird concept to bite down on what seems like a mint.
 I guess I am just more used to old-fashioned toothpaste, but I’d much rather travel with the solid tabs!